 The Modern Male Barber Academy does not discriminate in its employment, admission, instruction, or graduation policies based on gender, gender identity, sex, age, race, color, religion, or ethnic origin.

-Modern Male Barber Academy requires that each student enrolling in all programs must meet the following admissions requirements prior to signing an enrollment agreement.
+Modern Male Barber Academy requires that each student enrolling in the Barber, Barber Instructor and Barber Crossover programs must meet the following admissions requirements.

-- Submit proof of at least 16 years of age (two of the following); - Submit a copy of a Birth Certificate and - o Government issued Photo ID, Valid Driver's License, State Photo ID, Passport - Submit a copy of a valid Social Security Card. - Submit evidence of having graduated from high school or successful completion of the equivalent of twelfth grade by providing one of the following: - Copy of a high school diploma - Copy of a high school transcript stating completion date.
+- Complete an enrollment agreement; - Proof of at least 16 years of age (one of the following); - Submit a copy of a Birth Certificate, valid Driver's License or state ID; - Submit a copy of a valid Social Security Card. - Submit evidence of having graduated from high school or successful completion of the equivalent of twelfth grade by providing one of the following: - o Copy of a high school diploma

-- Copy of a GED or GED transcript showing passing scores - o Copy of a state issued credential for secondary school completion if homeschooled. - o Copy of a College academic transcript showing grant of at least an associate degree. - Foreign Diplomas Must provide evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma.
+- Copy of a high school transcript stating completion date. - Copy of a GED - o Copy of a state issued credential for secondary school completion if homeschooled. - Copy of an academic transcript showing completion of at least a two-year program that is acceptable towards a bachelor's degree. - Foreign Diplomas Must provide evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma.
 Please refer to World Education Services www.wes.org - Barber Instructor Students must provide valid State Barber License - Students enrolling in the 695 clock hour Barber Crossover program must meet all of the above requirements as well as submit a copy of a current Pennsylvania Cosmetology license. - Students who wish to re-enter after withdrawing must meet all of the above requirements; pay all prior debts owed to the school; pay a \$100 re-entry fee.
 Students who re-enroll must sign a new enrollment agreement and pay the current rate of tuition for the hours remaining at time of re-enrollment; Students may be charged for an additional kit of equipment on a case-by-case basis dependent upon the condition of the original kit purchased. - Students who withdraw voluntarily from the school will be allowed to re-enroll one time. - Students who are terminated from the program for disciplinary reasons will not be allowed to re-enroll in the school. - Students who are terminated for excess absence or 14 days of consecutive calendar days absence will be allowed to re-enroll one time in the school after 180 days from the students last day of absence. - Students seeking to transfer hours from another institution will be reviewed and accepted in the following manner: Up to 50% of transfer hours will be accepted from institutions who are accredited by an organization that is recognized by the Department of Education.
 Hours obtained at a non-accredited institution will not be accepted. - The Modern Male Barber Academy welcomes all qualified students with disabilities.
-In accordance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008, the institution is committed to providing equal access to all programs and facilities. - Students using VA Educational Benefits will only receive these benefits for hours and studies that have not been earned at another institution. - The Academy does not admit Ability to Benefit (ATB) students who do not possess a valid high school diploma. - In the event that the Academy has reason to believe that proof of high school graduation documentation is not valid the school will follow it's High School Diploma/ GED Validation Policy stated on page 54 of this catalog.
+In accordance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008, the institution is committed to providing equal access to all programs and facilities. - Students using VA Educational Benefits will only receive these benefits for hours and studies that have not been earned at another institution.